vSsongv/vSsongv/README.md

 <div align="center">

-### 👋 Hi, I’m Ssong
+### 👋 Hi, I’m Ssong.
+Junior Frontend Developer.
-💻 I want to be a progressional Frontend developer :)
+💻 I want to be a progressional Developer :)

+💎 I focus on Web Accessibility!

-👀 I’m interested in WEB and MOBILE!
+👀 I’m interested in WEB and MOBILE Programming!

 💕 I’m looking forward to collaborate with great people :)